Risks Associated With Chemical Hair Relaxers

 People for law: A lifeline for P.O.C.s

-Over fifty hair straightener uterine cancer lawsuits have been filed in federal courts across the U.S. over chemical hair relaxer products that claim to straighten textured hair permanently.
+Over fifty chemical hair straightener uterine cancer lawsuits have been filed in federal courts across the U.S. over chemical hair relaxer products that claim to straighten textured hair permanently.

 Such products increase the risk of developing uterine fibroids, uterine, ovarian, or breast cancer, endometriosis, or other injuries to the reproductive system.
 Cancer settlement statistics reveal that uterine cancer is among the most expensive cancers in terms of treatment cost.
 It is even possible to sue a doctor for failing to diagnose uterine cancer caused by a chemical hair relaxer.
-The compensation award for uterine cancer settlements is, on average, about $2 million.
+The compensation award for chemical hair straightener uterine cancer settlements is, on average, about $2 million.